Let’s immerse ourselves into the future, in a world where paper sheet music does not exist anymore…

-Sheet music along with publishers went digital and musicians now play their instrument in front of a screen that displays their music scores (at least… that is the most likely outcome of today’s digital revolution).
+Sheet music along with publishers went digital and musicians now play their instruments in front of a screen that displays their music scores (at least… that is the most likely outcome of today’s digital revolution).

 I. The Musician & Co.

 The musician (conductor included) is standing on stage.
-In front of him sits his tablet displaying his digital scores; they are lighter and easier to handle than paper scores and still keeps the same format he had before on his paper sheets.
-He is thinking: “gone are the days when I had to carry around heavy paper scores for a tour, when scores were forgotten or lost, or, even, when it took me hours to transpose a score”.
+In front of him sits his tablet displaying his digital scores; they are lighter and easier to handle than paper scores and still keep the same format he had before on his paper sheets.
+He is thinking: “gone are the days when I had to carry around heavy paper scores for a tour, when scores were forgotten or lost, or when it took me hours to transpose a score”.
 Moreover, no more pencils or erasers are needed.
-In fact, the concertmaster inscribes bow stamps or other annotations and they are directly transmitted to every musician’s screen in the orchestra.
+In fact, the concertmaster inscribes bow stamps and other annotations and they are directly transmitted to every musician’s screen in the orchestra.
 Thus, the librarian’s role has been redefined.
 He still takes care of an orchestra’s library but it takes him much less time to get ready for a tour, rehearsal or representation and he works with the agent linking the publisher to the orchestra.

 The concert can now start; the musicians can concentrate solely on their music and leave the distracting details behind.

 The publisher is also quite satisfied.
 He does not have to print a thousand times every score he wants to publish anymore, he does not need to think about paper or unsold stocks.
 He does not have to worry about losing scores, or organizing his distribution to ship sheet music all over the world.
 Everything is on the internet, already ‘distributed’ to every household, sheet music has now gone digital and is available to everyone.
 It does not mean anyone can download scores from anywhere, however.
 All the publisher’s digital sheet music is locked, people cannot hack into it or print it and give it away to a friend, and no screenshots are not possible.